Last modified by djahnie 2023-11-15 17:42:46

 Any changes you make will trigger your browser to reload the new content!

-Once you're happy with your changes, we need to commit them to the repository, and push them back to GitLab:
+Once you're happy with your changes, we need to commit them to the repository, and push them back to Forgejo:

 # tip: see which files you've added/changed